JamesMGreene/nestdb/README.md

 ## Browser version
 The browser version and its minified counterpart are in the `browser-version/out` directory.
-You only need to require `nedb.js` or `nedb.min.js` in your HTML file and the global object `Nedb` can be used right away, with the same API as the server version:
+You only need to require `nestdb.js` or `nestdb.min.js` in your HTML file and the global object `NestDB` can be used right away, with the same API as the server version:

 ```
-<script src="nedb.min.js"></script>
+<script src="nestdb.min.js"></script>
 <script>
-  var db = new Nedb();   // Create an in-memory only datastore
+  var db = new NestDB();   // Create an in-memory only datastore

   db.insert({ planet: 'Earth' }, function (err) {
    db.find({}, function (err, docs) {